SOEN6441-L/SOEN6441/documentation/architecturaldesign.md

 RiskGameView  | The class is used to create a window for player to edit maps of the game.
 TradeInCards  | This class is GUI for Exchange cards to armies.
 TradeInCardsView  | This class is phase view using observer.
+AssignPlayerStrategy | This class is the implementation of attack dice in the Risk.

 ### 1.6 Game Controllers